Lambert W random variables and their applications in loss modelling: Lambert Random Variables

-is scale Lambert $W \times F_X$ random variable with parameter vector $(\boldsymbol{\beta},\gamma)$. \end{definition} If $\gamma>0$, the cdf and pdf for a scale Lambert random variable are easily found as the transformation \eqref{eq:skaala} takes values only on the positive side of the real line, and we apply the transformation $W$ also on positive arguments, so only primary branch plays a role.
-Hence the cdf has the following form:
+If $\gamma>0$, then the~cdf and pdf for a scale Lambert random variable can be found easily, as the transformation \eqref{eq:skaala} takes values only on the positive side of the real line; as~we apply the transformation $W$ on positive arguments {as well}, only the {principal} branch plays a role.
+Hence, the~cdf has the following form: